Moles, freckles and skin tags

 Types of moles

 Congenital naevi are moles that appear at birth.
 Congenital naevi occur in about one in 100 people.
 These moles may be more likely to develop into melanoma ( skin cancer) than moles that appear after birth.
-A mole or freckle should be checked if it has a diameter of more than 6mm or any characteristics of the ABCDEs of melanoma (below).
+A mole or freckle should be checked if it has a diameter of more than 6mm or any of the other characteristics of the ABCDEs of melanoma (below).

 Dysplastic naevi are moles that are larger than average and irregular in shape.
 They tend to have uneven colour with dark brown centres and lighter, uneven edges.
 These moles tend to be hereditary (passed on from parent to child through genes).
 People with dysplastic naevi may have more than 100 moles and have a greater chance of developing melanoma, a potentially fatal form of skin cancer.
 Any changes in a mole should be checked by a doctor to detect skin cancer.